MJjainam/paxos/README.md

 ## Pseudo Code
 ### Happy Path
 1. A random actor assumes the role of a proposer and initiates proposal request to all other actors.
-The proposer will choose itself as a proposer with the probability of 1/n.
+The proposer will choose itself as a proposer with the probability of x (to be decided)
 2. The acceptors return with positive ack if what they have seen is the highest PRN until then.
 If the PRN is lower then it will return neg ack.
 3. If any of the acceptor returns a negative ack, then the proposer relinquishes the proposer role.
 Otherwise the proposer proposes a value to the actors that have accepted the proposals.
 4. The acceptors return with positive ack if the value is accepted.
 The acceptors sends this ack to all the actors.